Part 2 - GUI

 SessionPanel.py

-View active sessions (beacons) and their key attributes (e.g., target host, pid, privilege, arch, last check-in).
-The main features are interact / Stop / Delete.
-You can only delete a beacon already stoped, it will remove it from the GUI.
+Views active sessions (beacons) and their key attributes (e.g., target host, pid, privilege, arch, last check-in).
+The main features are interact / stop / delete.
+You can only delete a beacon that has already been stopped; it will remove it from the GUI.

 TerminalPanel